UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 with a matching chainId while still being earlier than the timestamp of the request.
-Once that event is found, search for the [ProposeRootBundle](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/HubPool.sol#L149-L157) event that is as late as possible, but earlier than the RootBundleExecuted event.
+Once that event is found, search for the [ProposeRootBundle](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/HubPool.sol#L149-L157) event that is as late as possible, but earlier than the RootBundleExecuted event we just identified.
 Once this proposal event is found, determine its mapping of indices to chainId in its `bundleEvaluationBlockNumbers` array using TBD config at its block number.
 For each chainId, their starting block number is that chain's bundleEvaluationBlockNumber + 1 in this past proposal event.
 Use this mechanism to determine the starting block numbers for each chainId represented in the original